 - 1. It is the expectation that all students will ride to contests as a team. - 2.
-Students are not allowed to drive themselves or ride with other students. - 3.
-After the event students using transportation other than the school's must get pre-approval with advisor/coach through a written note from parents/guardians and must sign out with the advisor/coach before leaving the event. - 4.
-Discipline infractions will result with a meeting with the advisor/coach and admin and participation limitations may be imposed.
+After the event students using transportation other than the school's must get pre-approval with advisor/coach through a written note from parents/guardians and must sign out with the advisor/coach before leaving the event.

-Participation And Quitting A Co-Curricular Activity:
+Participation and Quitting a Co-Curricular Activity: